rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 The `endCursor` can be used as `$cursor` variable when fetching the next page of repositories, but the `hasNextPage` can disable the functionality (e.g. not showing the "More" button) to fetch another page.
 The initial request to fetch the first page of repositories will have a `$cursor` variable of `undefined`, though.
 GitHub's GraphQL API will handle this case gracefully and return the first items from the list of repositories without considering the `after` argument.
 Every other request to fetch more items from the list will send a defined `after` argument with the cursor, which is the `endCursor` from the query.

 Now we have all information to fetch more pages of repositories from GitHub's GraphQL API.
-The Query component expose  a function to retrieve them in its child function.
+The Query component exposes a function to retrieve them in its child function.
 Since the button to fetch more repositories fits best in the the RepositoryList component, you can pass this function as prop to it.

 {{< highlight javascript "hl_lines=3 9" >}}
 const Profile = () => (